IBM System/23 Datamaster

 green phosphor display

-Expansion:six internal slots
+Expansion:four available internal slots

 Storage:dual 8-inch floppy drives